Molecularly imprinted polymer: Molecular imprinting techniques (state of the art and perspectives)

+Creating polymers

 There are two main methods for creating these specialized polymers.
 The first is known as self-assembly, which involves the formation of polymer by combining all elements of the MIP and allowing the molecular interactions to form the cross-linked polymer with the template molecule bound.
 The second method of formation of MIPs involves covalently linking the imprint molecule to the monomer.
 After polymerization, the monomer is cleaved from the template molecule.
 The selectivity is greatly influenced by the kind and amount of cross-linking agent used in the synthesis of the imprinted polymer.
 The selectivity is also determined by the covalent and non-covalent interactions between the target molecule and monomer functional groups.
 The careful choice of functional monomer is another important choice to provide complementary interactions with the template and substrates.
 In an imprinted polymer, the cross-linker fulfills three major functions: First of all, the cross-linker is important in controlling the morphology of the polymer matrix, whether it is gel-type, macroporous or a microgel powder.
 Secondly, it serves to stabilize the imprinted binding site.
 Finally, it imparts mechanical stability to the polymer matrix.
 From a polymerization point of view, high cross-link ratios are generally preferred in order to access permanently porous materials and in order to be able to generate materials with adequate mechanical stability.

 The self-assembly method has advantages in the fact that it forms a more natural binding site, and also offers additional flexibility in the types of monomers that can be polymerized.
 The covalent method has its advantages in generally offering a high yield of homogeneous binding sites, but first requires the synthesis of a derivatized imprint molecule and may not imitate the "natural" conditions that could be present elsewhere.

+Over the recent years, interest in the technique of molecular imprinting has increased rapidly, both in the academic community and in the industry.
+Consequently, significant progress has been made in developing polymerization methods that produce adequate MIP formats with rather good binding properties expecting an enhancement in the performance or in order to suit the desirable final application, such as beads, films or nanoparticles.